Nonprofit Bookkeeper vs. Accountant, Who Should You Hire?

 - Allocating costs.
 Nonprofit bookkeepers must make the necessary allocations to keep expenses organized.
 For instance, bookkeepers may allocate costs by program, administrative, and fundraising.

-Whenever funds change hands or data needs to be recorded regarding nonprofit financials, a nonprofit bookkeeper is responsible for keeping those records up-to-date and organized.
+Whenever funds change hands or data needs to be recorded regarding nonprofit finances, a nonprofit bookkeeper is responsible for keeping those records up-to-date and organized.

 A bookkeeper is not required to analyze transactions and often lacks the experience and education to do so effectively.
-Instead, they focus on laying the foundation for accounting processes that will follow.
-They do this through the act of data entry, inputting information provided by their client/employer.
+Instead, they focus on laying the foundation for the accounting processes that will follow.
+They make sure everything is organized and correct so that any and all financial reports are also accurate and ready for the accountant to review and analyze.

 How does an accountant differ from a nonprofit bookkeeper?